bjboyd02/sensibility-testbed/README.md

  - [JNI best practices](http://www.ibm.com/developerworks/java/library/j-jni/index.html)

 ## API
-Browse over to [SensibilityRepyAPI](https://github.com/SensibilityTestbed/instructions/blob/master/SensibilityRepyAPI.md) for an exhaustive list of all the functions available to the sensor, media, location, output, and info functions available to the Sensibility Repy V2 sandbox.
+Browse over to the [Sensibility Sensor API document](https://github.com/SensibilityTestbed/instructions/blob/master/SensorAPI.md) for an exhaustive list of all the functions available to the sensor, media, location, output, and info functions available to the Sensibility Repy V2 sandbox.

 ## Caveats, pitfalls and notes
 *TODO: Most of them are already mentioned in the source code comments but they should also be mentioned here.*